akashdeep789-proj/Doorclinik/README.md

 Doorclinik is a full-stack doctor appointment platform designed to simplify appointment booking for patients and clinic management for doctors.
 It provides features for doctor listings, booking appointments, real-time notifications, secure payments, and review management, all presented in a modern, user-friendly interface.

 Project Contributors - Akashdeep Kumar

-Features
+Features-

-Patient Features
+Patient Features-
+1. Signup-Login to see the list of doctors.

-🔍 Browse and search doctors by specialization or location
+2. Browse and search doctors by specialization or location

-📆 Check availability and book appointments
+3. Check availability and book appointments

-💬 Receive notifications for confirmed appointments
+4. Receive notifications for confirmed appointments

-📄 View appointment history and past reviews
+5. View appointment history and past reviews

-⭐ Leave reviews for doctors
+6. Leave reviews for doctors

-Doctor Features
+Doctor Features-

-🏥 Add, edit, and manage clinic listings
+1. Signup-Login to add, edit, and manage clinic/his/her listings

-📸 Upload and store doctor profile images using Cloudinary
+2. Upload and store his/her profile images using Cloudinary

-💬 Communicate with patients via notifications
+3. Communicate with patients via notifications

-📈 Track appointments and earnings
+4. Track appointments and earnings

-⭐ View reviews left by patients
+5. View reviews left by patients

-Admin Features
+Admin Features-

-🧑‍💼 Manage all users (doctors & patients)

-📦 Monitor doctor listings

-💬 Review user interactions

-⛔ Block or unblock user accounts

-📊 Access platform-wide metrics
+1. Act as third party websites

-Project Highlights
+Project Highlights-

-🔐 Authentication: Role-based login for Admin, Doctor, and Patient using Passport.js with session management.
+1. Authentication: Role-based login for Admin, Doctor, and Patient using Passport.js with session management.

-💬 Real-time Notifications: Appointment notifications for doctors powered by Socket.IO.
+2. Real-time Notifications: Appointment notifications for doctors powered by Socket.IO.

-🖼️ Cloudinary Integration: Store doctor profile images and clinic images securely, URLs saved in MongoDB.
+3. Cloudinary Integration: Store doctor profile images and clinic images securely, URLs saved in MongoDB.

-💬 MVC Structure: Implements the Model-View-Controller (MVC) pattern with models for data, views for EJS templates, and controllers/routes for application logic.
+4. MVC Structure: Implements the Model-View-Controller (MVC) pattern with models for data, views for EJS templates, and controllers/routes for application logic.

-💬 Mapbox Integration: Uses Mapbox API to display clinic locations interactively on maps with markers for better UX.
+5. Mapbox Integration: Uses Mapbox API to display clinic locations interactively on maps with markers for better UX.

-💳 Razorpay Integration: Enables patients to pay for appointments online; payment status updates the booking status automatically.
+6. Razorpay Integration: Enables patients to pay for appointments online; payment status updates the booking status automatically.

-📅 Booking Flow: Full appointment booking system with date validation, slot availability checks, and conflict prevention.
+7. Booking Flow: Full appointment booking system with date validation, slot availability checks, and conflict prevention.

-⭐ Reviews & Ratings: Patients can leave reviews for doctors, displayed dynamically.
+8. Reviews & Ratings: Patients can leave reviews for doctors, displayed dynamically.

-📁 Database: MongoDB backend using Mongoose with normalized schemas for users, doctors, bookings, and reviews.
+9. Database: MongoDB Atlas backend using with normalized schemas for users, doctors, bookings, and reviews.

-🛡️ Security: Helmet.js Content Security Policy and session-based authentication with MongoStore.
+10. Security: Helmet.js Content Security Policy and session-based authentication with MongoStore.

 Tech Stack
 🔹 Frontend